IceChes/Foundation/README.md

 - Supports high performance Voron Switchwire vibration isolating feet.
 - Supports any V6 style hotend.
 - Fully self replicating in most configurations.
+- Rigid aluminum bed weighs only about 160-170g.

 # Supported Mods and Alternative Configurations
 A supported modification is a user (or creator) made modification that I have decided to provide support for.
 Want to make one?
 It must follow these requirements: